kammitama5/kammitama5.github.io/_posts/2017-12-28-Thursday-December-28th.md

 - SICP is also in there, also.
 I'd like to dig into that book at some point, also.
 Just on my own.

 ## Katas!
-- I've done three CodeWars challenges today, also (because they're like an itch I keep scratching).
+- I've done CodeWars challenges today, also (because they're like an itch I keep scratching).
+  Every morning I just happen to wander onto the page to see if there are any new ones that someone has posted that strike my fancy :D

 - Even numbers in Array (I could have used filter for this: JavaScript)